 Figure 1: The Polish Connection display in the Brink Hall of the DNMMH.

-As Nazi power expanded in Europe in the 1930s every effort was made to avoid a war with Germany.
-Germany annexed Austria and the Sudetenland region of Czechoslovakia claiming that they were simply incorporating German speaking people into the nation of Germany.
-Then they began to annex territories that were not primarily populated by German speaking people.
-A red line was drawn on the borders of Poland and when Germany crossed that line in 1939 the Second World War began in Europe.
-Polish liberation became the symbolic cause for many Allied people from around the world who became wrapped up in what was fast becoming the first truly global war.
-As terrible as the Second World War was, many countries which found themselves fighting side by side and would develop friendships that would otherwise have been less likely.
-A legacy of the war is the survival of many of those international connections which still live on today.
+As Nazi power expanded in Europe in the 1930s, every effort was made to avoid a war with Germany.
+Germany annexed Austria and the Sudetenland region of Czechoslovakia, claiming that they were incorporating German-speaking people into the nation of Germany.
+Then they began to annex territories not primarily populated by German-speaking people.
+A red line was drawn on Poland’s borders, and when Germany crossed that line in 1939, the Second World War began in Europe.
+Polish liberation became the symbolic cause for many Allied people worldwide who became wrapped up in what was fast becoming the first truly global war.
+As terrible as the Second World War was, many countries fought side by side and developed friendships that would otherwise have been less likely.
+A legacy of the war is the survival of many of those international connections that still live on today.

-During most of the war Poland was occupied by Nazi Germany.
-In Warsaw Polish people worked in underground movements to resist the occupation and cause as much disturbance as possible to the occupying force.
+During most of the war, Poland was occupied by Nazi Germany.
+In Warsaw, Polish people worked in underground movements to resist the occupation and cause as much disturbance as possible to the occupying force.
 As Soviet Russian forces gained ground on Europe’s eastern front, the Polish Home Army became concerned about the prospect of being occupied by the Soviet Union when the Germans would withdraw.
-Despite being inadequately supplied, the Polish Home Army decided to attempt an uprising in Warsaw to overthrow the German occupiers before the Russian forces could arrive.
-The attempt was desperate and unlikely to succeed but was also impressively brave and patriotic.
+Despite being inadequately supplied, the Polish Home Army attempted an uprising in Warsaw to overthrow the German occupiers before the Russian forces could arrive.
+The attempt was desperate and unlikely to succeed, but it was also impressively brave and patriotic.
 It was the largest popular uprising in any Nazi-occupied city of the Second World War.
-Allied forces, including Russia, assisted by flying in airdrops of supplies in an effort to show comradery with the Polish people.
+Allied forces, including Russia, assisted by flying in airdrops of supplies to show comradery with the Polish people.
 It was British and South African pilots who took the lead.
-The flights involved were almost suicide missions with little or no hope of leading to a successful uprising, but the brave pilots committed themselves to the effort as a show of defiance against Fascism and as a demonstration of unity between the Allied nations.
+The flights involved were almost suicide missions with little hope of leading to a successful uprising.
+Still, the brave pilots committed to the effort as a show of defiance against Fascism and a demonstration of unity between the Allied nations.
 American and Polish crews also took part in the Warsaw Flights.

 Figure 2: Traditional Polish dancers at one of the Warsaw Flights Commemorations at the DNMMH.

-The airdrops were organised under 205 Group Royal Air Force (RAF) commanded by South African Brig Jimmy Durrant.
+The airdrops were organised under 205 Group Royal Air Force (RAF), commanded by South African Brig Jimmy Durrant.
 It included South African Air Force (SAAF) 31 & 34 Squadrons, RAF 148 & 178 Squadrons, and the Polish Special Duties Flight.
-On receiving the mission Durrant complained directly to Prime Minister Winston Churchill pointing out that the mission could not help the doomed uprising and was suicidal.
-Churchill told Durant that his stated concern was valid from a military point of view, but that from a political point of view the attempt was of value.
+On receiving the mission, Durrant complained directly to Prime Minister Winston Churchill, pointing out that the mission could not help the doomed uprising and was suicidal.
+Churchill told Durant that his stated concern was valid from a military point of view but that the attempt was of value from a political point of view.

-Figure 3: This Warsaw Flights display shows a model of the United States Liberator Bombers which the South African pilots used.
+Figure 3: This Warsaw Flights display shows a model of the United States Liberator Bombers that the South African pilots used.

 Figure 4: The Trails of Hope exhibition at the DNMMH.

-On 10 June 2022 the DNMMH presented the Trails of Hope: Odyssey of Freedom exhibition in the centre of the Brink Hall.
-The display presents the experiences of the Polish people through the Second World War and is placed near to the Polish Connection display.
-The Polish Embassy in South Africa and Poland’s Institute of National Remembrance created the new exhibition, which is set to stand for an indefinite period of time having replaced the First World War Centenary Exhibition.
+On 10 June 2022, the DNMMH presented the Trails of Hope: Odyssey of Freedom exhibition in the centre of Brink Hall.
+The display presents the experiences of the Polish people through the Second World War and is placed near the Polish Connection display.
+The Polish Embassy in South Africa and Poland’s Institute of National Remembrance created the new exhibition, which is set to stand for an indefinite period, having replaced the First World War Centenary Exhibition.

 The exhibition is more evidence of the continued relationship between South Africa and Poland.
-The exhibition describes the epic journey and fight of Anders’ Army during the Second World War and also references some of the South African assistance which Poland received during the war.
-There is every sign that the relationship between Poland and South Africa which was forged in war will endure forever more.
+The exhibition describes the epic journey and fight of Anders’ Army during the Second World War.
+Also, it references some of the South African assistance that Poland received during the war.
+There is every sign that the relationship between Poland and South Africa, which was forged in war, will endure forever more.